What is Green Production?

 If you are looking for local catering vendors, see our Utah Support Services Directory.

 Ensure that the production office, stage facilities and shops are set up to encourage waste reduction and promote conservation.

 - Purchase reusable water bottles for cast and crew

 - Reduce paper use

-These six suggestions will assist the production office in becoming more eco-friendly and aware.
+These seven suggestions will assist the production office in becoming more eco-friendly and aware.

 - Use applications and paperless script solutions to reduce your paper use or go paperless altogether

 - Rent or lease larger items such as furniture, computers or printers as an alternative to purchasing